FredKSchott/snowpack/www/_template/reference/configuration.md

 **Default**: `/`

-TODO: copy edits

-- In your HTML, replace all instances of `%PUBLIC_URL%` with this (inspired by the same [Create React App](https://create-react-app.dev/docs/using-the-public-folder/) concept).
-This is useful if your app will be deployed to a subdirectory. _Note: if you have `homepage` in your `package.json`, Snowpack will actually pick up on that, too._
+In your HTML, replace all instances of `%PUBLIC_URL%` with this

+Inspired by the same [Create React App](https://create-react-app.dev/docs/using-the-public-folder/) concept.
+This is useful if your app will be deployed to a subdirectory.

+_Note: if you have `homepage` in your `package.json`, Snowpack will actually pick up on that, too._

 ### buildOptions.webModulesUrl